rajpurkarlab/LymphoML/README.md

 1. Data Processing
 2. StarDist
-3. Deep-Learning
+3. Deep-Learning Models
-4. CellProfiler (for feature extraction)
+4. CellProfiler
 5. Spatial Feature Extraction
-6. Interpretable Model Training and Evaluation
+6. Interpretable Models
 7. Statistical Analysis

 To reproduce the deep-learning results, you only need to run the notebooks and scripts specified in sections 1-3.

-To reproduce the interpretable model results, run the notebooks and scripts specified in sections 1,2

 ### Data Processing